NAMI Massachusetts 2014 Legislative Priorities

 Restore Funding to the Department of Mental Health:

 Over time, sustained cuts to the Department of Mental Health’s budget have adversely impacted the quality of services and spread already limited resources thin.
 Oftentimes, the difference between timely access to acute services is life or death, and the lack of consistent and universally available DMH resources is unacceptable.
 The Commonwealth must expand community-based services for individuals with serious psychiatric conditions.
-The Governor’s FY2014 Budget is a step in the right direction.
-It provides a 3.3% increase to the DMH Budget.
-This modest gain must grow in the legislature’s budget deliberations if we are to ensure that more children, adolescents, adults and seniors will begin the journey to recovery.
-Anything less, is a recipe for disaster.
+The FY2014 Budget is a step in the right direction.
+It provides an additional $32.4 million to fund the Department of Mental Health in FY2014.
+This modest gain must grow in the legislature’s FY2015 budget deliberations if we are to ensure that more children, adolescents, adults and seniors will begin the journey to recovery.
+Anything less than is a recipe for disaster.

-NAMI Mass has launched an ambitious project to prevent or divert individuals from becoming involved in the criminal justice system when their mental health crisis causes problematic but non-violent behaviors.
+NAMI Mass has launched an ambitious public advocacy and awareness and advocacy project to prevent or divert individuals from becoming involved in the criminal justice system when their mental health crisis causes problematic but non-violent behaviors.
 This approach has been proven to reduce both human and economic costs.
 Growing this program is a high priority for NAMI as we see a great need to bolster approaches that promote access to mental health treatment rather than arrest or jail.
 People living with mental illnesses can recover and live successfully in the community when they have access to community based services.

 Filed by Senator James Timilty this bill will consistently and adequately fund police training through an automobile insurance surcharge.
 This surcharge will fund two programs: the Municipal Police Training Committee (MPTC) and an annual state police class.